The Encyclopaedia Britannica (1961) entry for 'Jihad'

 Is it there in your Quran?

 The language of the Quran is rhetorical, metaphorical, ambiguous & symbolic.
-Just as Bill Cooper went to great lengths to prove that Jesus was talking about & to his contemporaries in passages where later writers/Bible scholars etc have deliberately misinterpreted as meaning he was referring to future generations when he spoke to people when he was not, similarly, many of the passages in the Quran which depict battles & phrases of warnings, commands, threats & so on have been interpreted as meaning the nation of Islam is a war-mongering people, when in fact most of the passages inferred are only depicting events during the life of Muhammed & what the angel has told him to tell his people right there & then.
+Many writers/Bible scholars have attempted to prove that in in certain passages of the New Testament, Jesus was referring to future generations when he spoke to people when he was not, similarly, many of the passages in the Quran which depict battles & phrases of warnings, commands, threats & so on have been interpreted as meaning the nation of Islam is a war-mongering people, when in fact most of the passages inferred are only depicting events during the life of Muhammed & what the angel has told him to tell his people right there & then.
 The chapter 'The Prophets' is an excellent example of this, it is laying the Law down contemporaneously, so that the message of God/Allah could be understood by that generation, then passed on to future generations.
 This I've found to be the case in every instance where a quote from the Quran has been interpreted as being hostile to other 'nations', maybe I'm wrong as I haven't read the whole book yet but this is definitely the pattern I've found so far.

 It is true also that many Muslims themselves have interpreted the Quran in a militant sense, as Chistians, Jews & Buddhists etc interpreted their Holy scriptures likewise, however there is no consensus on the translation of Islams Holy Book, but if one has listened to people like Cooper for long enough, they'd understand that most of the people interpreting scripture in this way are either projecting their bias into the Scriptures or are actually members of the secret societies & are acting in this way to bring down the old ancient religions & substitute them with their own.
 The word 'Jihad' has been used here as a case in point.
 Here's an example of the complexities of the context in which the Quran was written & subsequently understood;